cachebag/nmrs/CONTRIBUTING.md

 * Avoid adding dependencies without discussion.
 * Respect the existing module structure and conventions.
 * CI must pass before merge.
+* No more than 1-2 commits for most PR's.
+Always squash where necessary.
+* If the respective branch for a PR goes out of sync, this project prefers you _rebase_

 ## Issues